TL;DR

 - Choose a Guided Hospital List: Instead of a full list of all available hospitals, many insurers offer "guided" or "expert select" options.
 This means the insurer will give you a choice of 3-5 high-quality specialists and facilities for your treatment, which helps them manage costs and passes the savings on to you.

 - Review Cover Annually: Don't let your policy auto-renew without a review.
 Your circumstances may have changed, and new, more competitive products may be available.
-An independent PMI broker like WeCovr can compare the market for you at renewal to ensure you're still on the best plan.
+A PMI specialist at WeCovr or one of our broker partners can compare the market for you at renewal to help reduce the risk that you're still on a suitable option for your circumstances.

 - Embrace a Healthy Lifestyle: Living well is not just good for your health; it's good for your wallet.
 Many insurers now actively encourage healthy habits.